awslabs/sagemaker-debugger/docs/mxnet/README.md

 ```
     # Create a Gluon Model.
     net,child_blocks = create_gluon_model()
-    # Create a tornasole hook for logging the desired tensors.
+    # Create a hook for logging the desired tensors.
     # The output_s3_uri is a the URI for the s3 bucket where the tensors will be saved.
     # The trial_id is used to store the tensors from different trials separately.
     output_s3_uri=opt.output_s3_uri
-    # For creating a tornasole hook that can log inputs and output of the specific child block in the model,
+    # For creating a hook that can log inputs and output of the specific child block in the model,
-    # we will pass the desired block object to the create_tornasole_hook function.
+    # we will pass the desired block object to the create_hook function.
     # In the following case, we are attempting log inputs and output of the first Conv2D block.
-    hook = create_tornasole_hook(output_s3_uri, child_blocks[0])
+    hook = create_hook(output_s3_uri, child_blocks[0])
     # Register the hook to the top block.
     hook.register_hook(net)
 ```